powsybl/powsybl-diagram/README.md

  - Multiple layout modes: fully automatic, semi-automatic (using relative positions for busbar sections and feeders), CGMES DL.

 ![Diagram demo](.github/diagram-demo.svg)
+*The example above corresponds to the CGMES file `MicroGrid/Type4_T4/CGMES_v2.4.15_MicroGridTestConfiguration_T4_Assembled_NB_Complete_v2.zip` from the ENSTO-E sample files which can be downloaded [here](https://docstore.entsoe.eu/Documents/CIM_documents/Grid_Model_CIM/TestConfigurations_packageCASv2.0.zip).*
+*A guide to generate the corresponding diagram will be available very soon on [powsybl website](https://www.powsybl.org/).*

 ## Getting started